The best weighted blankets to calm anxiety and get a restful night's sleep

 - Start using a blanket gradually: “If you’re new to using a weighted blanket, start gradually, allowing your body to adjust by beginning with shorter durations and then increasing the time," says Margo.

-- Keep your head, neck and feet out of the blanket: For safety reasons, it's best to keep your head and neck out from under the blanket while sleeping.
-If your feet tend to get too warm in bed then shuffle them out from under the blanket as well.
+- Keep your head, neck, and feet out of the blanket: For safety reasons, it's best to keep your head and neck clear of the blanket while sleeping.
+If your feet tend to get too warm in bed, then shuffle them out from under the blanket as well.

 - Sleep on your back: When it comes to finding the optimal sleeping position for your weighted blanket, try sleeping on your back first.
-This will help to evenly distribute the weight of the blanket across your body.
+This will help to distribute the weight of the blanket across your body evenly.

 How can weighted blankets aid with sleep and anxiety?